-4.9.1 Merchant and Generation Interconnection IARRs
+4.9.1 Transmission Interconnection and Upgrade Customer IARRs

-Transmission expansion projects associated with new generation interconnection and Merchant Transmission Expansion projects will be allocated incremental ARRs in a three-round allocation process in which the customer requests incremental ARRs for three pairs of point-to-point combinations (one point-to-point combination is requested per round).
+Transmission expansion projects associated with New Service Requests or Upgrade Requests will be allocated incremental ARRs in a three-round allocation process in which the customer requests incremental ARRs for three pairs of point-to-point combinations (one point-to-point combination is requested per round).

-In each round, one-third of the Incremental ARRs made available by the expansion project will be assigned to the requester.
+In round one, one-third of the Incremental ARRs made available by the expansion project will be assigned to the requester, with two-thirds made available in round two, and all Incremental ARRs made available in round three as determined by PJM.
 After each of rounds one and two, the requester may accept the assigned Incremental ARRs or refuse them.
 Acceptance of the assignment will remove the assigned Incremental ARRs from availability in the next rounds.
 Refusal of the assignment will result in the Incremental ARR being available for the next round.
 The Incremental ARR assignment made in round three will be final and binding.
-The final and binding Incremental Auction Revenue Right assignment for a requested point-to-point combination in each round shall in no event be less than one third of 80% and no greater than one-third of 100% of the non-binding estimate of Incremental Auction Revenue Rights for that point-to-point combination that was provided to the New Service Customer.
+The